German defense minister rejects Turkey complaint over search

 But she conceded that Turkey poses “a big challenge” because of how its domestic politics have developed and because it has its “own agenda, which is difficult to reconcile with European questions in particular.”

-Suzan Fraser in Ankara, Turkey, contributed to this report.
+Suzan Fraser in Ankara, Turkey, and Lorne Cook in Brussels, contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.